 5. Small paper cutting scissors.

 6. 91% rubbing alcohol, found at Walmart or drug store.

 8. Optional: bring pressed flowers, thin lace, your own pictures, SIZED AND ALREADY CUT into 1”x1” or 1”x .75” or 1”x.5” pieces, odd or broken costume jewelry pieces, old earrings, rings, other odds and ends. .
 (The instructor will have plenty of vintage pictures, words, papers, and pressed flower petals for charms if you do not have any of your own to bring in the sizes mentioned).

 9. DO NOT DO NOT DO NOT bring any extra glass or copper foils to class.
 For class to run smoothly, and guaranteed success for everyone, please use only the cut glass pieces that are provided in the workshop kit.
 After the workshop, you may continue making and adding charms to your bracelet with whatever glass sizes you chose

 *** If you do not have the your own soldering iron set up, as listed above in #1, please order supplies from Judy Gula’s, Artistic Artifacts store online at firstname.lastname@example.org Here you will can order the soldering equipment that you need for the class and for years of enjoyment at home.

-*ALL STUDENTS SHOULD WEAR LONG HAIR TIED BACK, PANTS AND CLOSED TOED SHOES!
+*ALL STUDENTS WITH LONG HAIR SHOULD HAVE IT TIED BACK, LONG PANTS AND CLOSED TOED SHOES!